formationbigdata/ranger_atlas/tutorial-2.md

----
-title: Assigning Tag Based policies with Atlas
----

-# Tag Based Policies with Apache Ranger and Apache Atlas
+# Tag Based Policies with Apache Ranger and Apache Atlas from HDP Tutorials

 ## Assigning Tag Based Policies with Atlas